armendariz/terminal_recipes/baby_names.md

 ```$ tail yob1880.txt```

 Smush it all into one file quickly.
+We use the 'cat' command to read all the files in our folder ending in .txt and then send the output to a new file.
+(Here's a [more detailed explanation](http://www.linfo.org/cat.html))

 ```$ cat *.txt > baby_names_1880_2013.txt```